 Proceeds from ArtCraft are used by the Arts Council to support and foster the arts on Salt Spring Island.
 Whether you’re a visitor or resident, be sure to visit ArtCraft and take home a unique island treasure.

-The hall was built in 1902 as the Island’s agricultural hall at a time when Salt Spring was a thriving centre of market gardening.
+Mahon Hall is the historic hall that Artcraft takes place in, and that the Salt Spring Arts Council operates out of.
+The building was erected in 1902 as the Island’s agricultural hall, at a time when Salt Spring was a thriving centre of market gardening.
 In 1904 it was re-named “Mahon Hall” in honour of Ross Mahon who had loaned $1000 to the construction and who’s family had forgiven the debt following his death in 1903.

 Mahon Hall has served as a true community hall ever since; seeing time as a school gym and assembly hall, the home of numerous school and community theatre productions; a Halloween haunted house; meeting hall and venue for concerts, dances and shows of all kinds.